Te Kete Ipurangi Navigation:

 Can you tell us of something that happened in the Eighteenth Century?

-2. Tell the class the riddle from the Lady’s Diary.
-Make sure they have some idea of what it is about.
+2. Pose the riddle from the Lady’s Diary.
+Ensure it is understood.
+Ask:

 Why do you think the problem was invented?